-As those who've had the flu know, there's only so much you can do at home to get over the illness: rest, lots of blankets and damp washcloths to combat raging fevers, and clear liquids.
-As your body needs to rehydrate from loss of fluids (we know, not something to think about), it's important to hydrate to recover.
-As resources from Brown University explain, you need to give your overworked stomach and intestines a break — and clear liquids give them the rest they need.
+There’s only so much you can do to fight the dreadful symptoms.
+Some of the smartest tactics are to rest, prepare lots of blankets and damp washcloths to combat raging fevers, and drink clear liquids.
+Staying hydrated when you have the flu is key, since your body needs to rehydrate from losing lots of fluids.
+When you’re feeling that sick, you need to give your overworked stomach and intestines a break — clear liquids help ease discomfort and give them the rest they need.

-Then take small, frequent sips of liquids every 10 to 15 minutes.
-Drinking too much at once, even an ounce or two, may cause more vomiting — so don't rush it.
-If you are vomiting for a long period of time, try to drink something other than water to replenish the vitamins and nutrients you've lost.
+When you hydrate, make sure to take small, frequent sips every 10 to 15 minutes.
+Drinking too much at once may cause vomiting — so don’t rush it.
+If you are vomiting for a long period of time, try to drink something other than water to replenish the vitamins and nutrients you’ve lost.

 Avoid liquids that are acidic (such as orange juice) or caffeinated (such as coffee), or anything that has a lot of carbonation.